Late-filing penalty fees and punitive tax increases in real estate taxation

 You must pay a punitive tax increase if, after you have received an account on real estate information from the Tax Administration, you have not filed corrections to it by adding units or buildings that had been missing or you have not remedied other errors in your real estate information.

 For individual taxpayers, the minimum amount of a punitive tax increase is €75, even if the percentage-based increase would be lower.
 There is no maximum limit for the percentage-based increase.

 The punitive tax increase is approximately 10% of the amount added to the tax, i.e. it is based on the amount of tax that would not have been imposed because of the errors in the real estate information.
-The amount of tax may be increased because you had not provided some relevant information relating to your real estate – such as real estate units, buildings, or parts of a building – or it may be increased because the Tax Administration has rejected your demands to lower the taxable value of a real estate unit as unfounded.
+The amount of tax may be increased because you had not provided some relevant information relating to your real estate – such as real estate units, buildings, or parts of a building – or it may be increased because there were errors in the information you gave.

 Depending on the type of the omission, the amount of the punitive tax increase varies between 2% and 50% of the amount added to the real estate tax.

 If you as the owner of a real estate unit have made several omissions relating to the filing of tax returns, it may be that the tax decision will contain a punitive tax increase resulting from one omission, and a late-filing penalty resulting from another one.
 However, the result of just one omission cannot be that both penalty charges are imposed.

 The amount of tax increase is affected by:

 - the size of the errors or omissions in the tax return, i.e. the euro amount to be added to the taxes, and

 - whether or not the omission is recurring.